hasura/supergraph-io/README.md

 ## Supergraph reference architecure

 ### Control plane
-The control plane for the supergraph helps
+The control plane of the supergraph is critical to help domain owners [connect their domains](#i.-connect-domains) to the supergraph.

 ### Distributed data plane